 - Employ knowledge and skills in the management of laboratory resources

 - Demonstrate quality measures employed in the diagnostic cycle

-- Organize the laboratory to enhance safety and productivity
+- Organise the laboratory to enhance safety and productivity

 - Develop systems for continuous quality improvement

-- Demonstrate competency in the evaluation of quality management system and customer satisfaction
+- Demonstrate competency in the evaluation of quality management systems and customer satisfaction

 Course Organization and Structure